 You may think I’m fibbing since I’m such a proponent of note writing, but I have to play tricks with myself even to get my Christmas thank you notes written every year (we have a big family).
 My main motivation, however, is that I get such pleasure out of RECEIVING thank you notes that I know I want to get them written.
 The truth is, there’s no way through it but THROUGH it, but here are two suggested plans.
 Choose one and stick with it:

-Plan A: Just like a college reading assignment with a deadline (the ones where you know how many pages you have to read by a certain date and you work backwards to figure out how many pages you have to read per week to get it done), choose a deadline by which you want to have your thank you notes written and figure out how many you have to write per week and put it on your calendar in whatever increments work for you ( one session per week, three shorter sessions, etc).
+Plan A: Just like a college reading assignment with a deadline (the ones where you know how many pages you have to read by a certain date and you work backward to figure out how many pages you have to read per week to get it done), choose a deadline by which you want to have your thank you notes written and figure out how many you have to write per week and put it on your calendar in whatever increments work for you ( one session per week, three shorter sessions, etc).
 If you miss the mark one week, you know you’ve got to double up the next week.

 Plan B: Figure out what a manageable number of notes per week for you would be and commit to that, regardless of when the finish date might be.
 But then stick to that, within a week or two.
 In other words, if you miss the mark one week, don’t go more than another week without catching up.

 In either one, be realistic with yourself so you don’t feel overwhelmed, and write the most important ones first.
 My son and daughter-in-law split up the duty, depending on who knew the gift-giver best.